 Household Water Treatment

-Household Water Treatment (HWTS) allows for the treatment of water at home, right where it is being used.
+Household Water Treatment and Safe Storage (HWTS) allow for the treatment of water at home, right where it is being used.
 Treating the water at the point of use prevents effects of recontamination between the drawing and the use of the water.

 The SMART Centre offers a range of filters, aiming to build-up the supply chain and market for these technologies in order to increase access to safe water.